Eigenvalue Bifurcation in Doubly Nonlinear Problems with an Application to Surface Plasmon Polaritons: Bifurcation of nonlinear eigenvalues

 Rewriting \eqref{nu_GEN} as

 and using \eqref{proj_Q0_all}, we obtain

 Again, imposing that the terms of the lowest-order in $\varepsilon$ match, we get a linear equation for $\phi$:

 Notice that, with our choice of $\nu$, equation \eqref{phi_GEN} is uniquely solvable in $Q_0D(A)=D(A)\cap\langle\varphi_0^*\rangle^\perp$ by the closed range theorem.
-Indeed, the operator on the left hand side is Fredholm (see \cite[Theorem IV.5.28]{Kato}, where the fact that $\omega_0$ is a simple isolated eigenvalue in the above sense is used) and the right hand side is orthogonal to the kernel of the adjoint operator, i.e. to $\varphi_0^*$, due to \eqref{nu_GEN}.
+Indeed, the operator on the left hand side is Fredholm (see \cite[Theorem IV.5.28]{Kato}, where the fact that $0$ is a simple isolated eigenvalue of $L(\cdot,\omega_0)$, see (E1)-(E2), is used) and the right hand side is orthogonal to the kernel of the adjoint operator, i.e. to $\varphi_0^*$, due to \eqref{nu_GEN}.
 0.2truecm The rest of \eqref{proj_Q0_all_better} produces the following equation for $(\sigma,\psi)$:

 \textbf{Fixed Point Argument.}

 In order to solve our initial problem \eqref{eq}, we now need to solve system \eqref{3_sys}, \eqref{4_sys} for $(\sigma,\psi)\in\C\times D(A)$.
 Inserting then $\sigma$ and $\psi$ into \eqref{omega_varphi} produces a solution $(\omega,\varphi)$ of \eqref{eq}.